List of Marvel Comics characters: G: Gladiator

-Gladiator is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Gladiator is the name of two characters appearing in American comic books published by Marvel Comics.

 Heather Glenn

 Heather Glenn is a character appearing in American comic books published by Marvel Comics.
 She is briefly a love interest to Daredevil (Matt Murdock).
 The character, created by Marv Wolfman and William Robert Brown, first appeared in Daredevil #126 (July 1975).

 Heather first appears when she barges into the apartment of Matt Murdock, thinking it was her ex-boyfriend Frankie.
 Not realizing that he moved out and that Matt had just bought the place, she is surprised, but not angered, admitting that Frankie was a "creep" and that she finds Matt handsome.
 Due to still having spare keys to the apartment, Heather begins to invite herself over and openly flirt with Matt, revealing that her ex, whom she absent-mindedly starts calling "Freddy", is now married and happily begins to make out with Matt against his will.
 After that, she becomes something of a tagalong for Matt and Foggy Nelson, even becoming their new secretary.
 She starts off as a nuisance for Matt, but she calms down before revealing that her father is Maxwell Glenn, CEO of Glenn Industries, and helps finance his and Foggy's storefront.

 Maxwell later becomes a suspect in embezzled funds, but Heather refuses to believe the accusations.
 Eventually, the embezzler turns out to be his assistant Mr. Stone, relieving Heather.
 Despite this, her father is once again placed under investigation and arrested.
 Matt continues to treat Heather like a child due to her scatterbrained behavior and she leaves their storefront, but he manages to bring her back.
 Unknown to Heather, Maxwell is revealed to have been under the influence of Purple Man.
 Soon after, Heather is hit with two major bombs: her father committed suicide in prison, and Matt is Daredevil.
 Angered over the truth, Heather breaks up with Matt.